-Well known in Germany, Switzerland, France, Lithuania, England and Ireland as a talented performer, Mantautas Katinas has also delighted audiences as a musician involved in innovative multidisciplinary projects, combining music with the visual arts, poetry, literature and theatre.
+Mantautas Katinas has delighted audiences with his piano recitals in the Baltic States, Ireland, France, England, Switzerland and Finland.
+He has also been involved in innovative multidisciplinary projects, combining music with the visual arts, poetry, literature and theatre.

-Mantautas Katinas spent his formative years at the Lithuanian Academy of Music and Theatre and continued at the Royal Academy of Music in London, where in 2009 he was awarded a Master’s Degree in Performance.
-There he studied with the renowned pianist Sulamita Aronovsky, who continues to guide him.
+Mantautas Katinas spent his formative years at the Lithuanian Academy of Music and Theatre and continued at the Royal Academy of Music in London, where he studied with the renowned pianist Sulamita Aronovsky, who continues to guide him.

 His repertoire embraces a wide range of composers, in which Nikolai Medtner and Franz Liszt hold a special place for him.
 Katinas has also distinguished himself in the field of chamber music, notably with the song cycles of Schubert and Schumann.